 The Act is very specific, for example in relation to the mention of children in prenuptial and financial agreements.
 Sections 90E and 90UH provide the information for married and de facto couples respectively about child support and spousal maintenance.

-Mentions of these in prenups are only legally valid if the person to be supported (the spouse or child) is named and the amount provided for them is specified.
+Mentions of these in prenups are only legally valid if the person to be supported (the spouse or child) is named and the amount provided for them is specified